ITfoxtec/FoxIDs/docs/control.md

 -->

 # FoxIDs Control
 FoxIDs is configured through FoxIDs Control which consists of [Control Client](#foxids-control-client) and [Control API](#foxids-control-api).
-Control Client and API is secured by FoxIDs and Control Client use Control API.
+Control Client and API are secured by FoxIDs, and Control Client uses Control API.

-Control API contain all the configuration functionality.
+Control API contains all the configuration functionality.
 Therefore, it is possible to automate the configuration by integrating with Control API.

 ## FoxIDs Control Client
 Control Client is a Blazor WebAssembly (WASM) app.